-The Philosophy, Politics, and Economics (PPE) major offers students a rigorous and coherent interdisciplinary program of study that explores the complex of intersections between these three bodies of thought.
-Their essential contributions to understanding the principles and practice of a just and thriving political and social order was recognized by Plato and explored by, among others, Aristotle, St. Thomas Aquinas, John Locke, Adam Smith, Karl Marx, John Maynard Keynes, John Rawls, Milton Friedman, Deirdre McCloskey, Amity Shlaes, and G. A. Cohen.
+The Philosophy, Politics & Economics (PPE) program is designed to integrate three academic disciplines that were once considered interrelated elements of a comprehensive study of society and politics.
+Their essential contributions to understanding the principles and practice of a just and thriving political and social order were recognized by Plato and explored by, among many others, St. Thomas Aquinas, Adam Smith, Karl Marx, and more recently by John Rawls and Milton Friedman.

 The intersections are evident in most political issues and problems.
 The organization of economic life raises philosophical questions about justice, liberty, and equality that the discipline of economics cannot, by itself, answer.
 Similarly, political life confronts both moral and practical questions concerning efficiency, equitable distribution of wealth, and the preconditions of sustainability and prosperity that political science cannot, by itself, answer.
-The different answers to these questions fundamentally affect human well-being.
+A comprehensive understanding can come only from studying all three.

-Our courses cover, among other areas, basic and advanced principles of economics, economic history, modern political philosophy, contemporary moral, economic, and social issues, and international political economy.
-Majors will also take a course on research methods.
+The PPE curriculum: Our required courses cover, among other areas, basic and advanced principles of economics, economic history, modern political philosophy, contemporary moral, economic, and social issues, global dimensions of political economy, and methods of research.
+The electives allow majors to concentrate in a particular area, such as law, international politics and economics, ethics, economic theory and practice, and public policy.

 Some topics and issues we explore in our courses: